 4. Newton KOA Resort

-The Newton KOA Resort is only 30 minutes out of Des Moines, and includes multiple campsites spread across a very textured and landscape.
+The Newton KOA Resort is only 30 minutes out of Des Moines and includes multiple campsites spread across a very textured landscape.
 Guests of the Resort can swim in the below-ground pool, or fish in the specially-stocked fish pond (make sure you don’t mix those two up).
-There are a number of playgrounds on site, and nature trails that have been linked to the camp.
+There are a number of playgrounds on-site, and nature trails that have been linked to the camp.

 5. Des Moines West KOA RV Resort

-As for accommodation, you can decide to choose between RV sites, cabins and tents, each giving you distinct experience you won’t forget.
-After a full day of visiting local site and attractions the resort includes the Hunt Brothers’ Pizza shop, as well as a number of BB facilities and camp kitchens scattered around the site.
+As for accommodation, you can decide to choose between RV sites, cabins, and tents, each giving you a distinct experience you won’t forget.
+After a full day of visiting local sites and attractions the resort includes the Hunt Brothers’ Pizza shop, as well as a number of BB facilities and camp kitchens scattered around the site.
 Weekend activities are planned throughout peak periods, making the Resort an excellent destination for families.